tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK13.md

 ### Preparing the Script

-To that end, we created our final script - "sniff_and_spoof.py".
+To that end, we created our final script - "sniff-and-spoof.py" - which can be viewed [here](etc/sniff-and-spoof.py).
 Its behaviour is succintly presented below:

 1. Sniff the **ICMP** packets on the LAN and redirect them to "send_reply()".